When God provides, He does it through cups of coffee. He does it through phone calls. He does it through university Facebook groups.

 I have always been a worrier.
 Before this experience, my fear would often hinder God’s ministry.
 It would smother me in what-ifs and worst-case scenarios.
 But God radically changed my heart during this season.
 He told me my new name.
 Not “fearful” but free.
 I have walked in that new name every day since this life-changing experience.
 My fear does hold me back – it opens up my heart to push harder and to be brave, all for the glory of God.

 God perfectly answered my prayers during this time.
 One after the other, He responded, showed up, and opened every door for me to walk through.
 This new path I have been walking in has been anything but easy.
-Most times, I wonder if I made a mistake or heard God’s voice wrong.
+Most times, I wonder if I made a mistake or heard God wrong.
 But God has provided me with the most beautiful opportunities during this season.
 The moments when I shared my story or God’s with a stranger.
 The moments I have served at my church’s middle school youth group.
 The moments I’m able to walk alongside my people in joys and trials.
 The moments God blesses me with His presence and refuels my tired heart for more Kingdom work.

 God shows up for His beloved.
 There is not one moment we go without God walking right beside us.
 He made that clear when Jesus was offered as an atonement for our sins.
 We might be met with silence in some seasons, or mind-blowing provision in others.
-God is at work in every joy we experience and every hardship we endure.
+But God is at the center of every joy we experience and every hardship we endure.
 I’m thankful that, even in the midst of suffering, I have a Rock to turn to.
 The following verse is one that I cling to during every challenging season, and I hope it brings you the peace you need today.

 Lamentations 3:19-24 (ESV)